 When it comes to Thai food, nobody has it better than Los Angeles.
 America’s only official Thai Town exists right here in East Hollywood and it’s packed with some of the best Thai restaurants in the country - but the party certainly doesn’t stop there.

-A kid takes over his parents’ family Thai restaurant on the Sunset Strip and turns it into the greatest Thai restaurant Los Angeles has.
+A kid takes over his parents’ family Thai restaurant on the Sunset Strip and turns it into one of the greatest Thai restaurants in Los Angeles.
 Tale as old as time, right?
 Hardly.
 What the people over at Night + Market (and its equally fantastic Silver Lake location) have been doing for the past few years is nothing short of incredible.
 The food is both traditional (grandma’s old recipes are still being used) and continuously pushing the envelope.
 And the atmosphere is one giant, beautiful party.

 Greetings from LA’s best (and most important) Thai restaurant you’ve never heard of before.
 Located up in the outer fringes of North Hollywood, Sri Siam has been around for over 30 years and is Thai royalty when it comes to its influence over this city.
 The crispy rice salad that blew your mind over at Night + Market?
 Sri Siam’s been doing it since the ’80s.
 Also, don’t be surprised if your server (i.e. the owner) pulls up a chair next to you and starts chatting - that’s just how things are done here.
 Best thing here?
 The off-the-menu radish cakes.
 Drop what you’re doing and go get them now.

 In terms of the menu itself, Night + Market’s Silver Lake location is nearly identical to the original, meaning the food is still among the best you’ll find in LA.
-We’ve only ranked it a few notches below the original because, as a whole, the atmosphere is bit more chaotic and cramped than the West Hollywood location, they don’t serve beer towers, and there’s no outdoor patio for you and your big group of friends.
+The atmosphere is bit more chaotic and cramped than the West Hollywood location, they don’t serve beer towers, and there’s no outdoor patio for you and your big group of friends.
 But as soon as those wings, the khao soi, and every other dish starts hitting the table, you tend to forget about those very small shortcomings.

-A great Thai restaurant and also a sports bar?
+A great Thai restaurant that’s also a sports bar?
 Count us in.
 Hoy-Ka has established itself as one of LA’s finest not only because of their excellent food, but also for having a space that’s different from everyone else’s.
 The wood-covered interior feels kind of like a tavern, and with plenty of TVs playing sports, you won’t have any trouble finding a reason to drink.
-The pad ka prao, with its fried egg-topped tower of white rice, is your order.
+The crispy pork ka prao, with its chili and basil-topped tower of white rice, is your order.

-Sapp Coffee Shop is a legitimate coffee shop.
-But not the kind that sells you $6 drip-who-gives-a-sh*t, full of people talking about the Oregon coast.
+Sapp Coffee Shop is a legitimate coffee shop, but not the kind that sells you $7 cold brew and is full of people talking about the Oregon coast.
 Walk in here at any point in the day and you’ll find old men sitting in the corner, drinking coffee by themselves, and simply reading the newspaper.
 And while we certainly condone joining them, you’re really here for the beef boat noodle soup.
 It’s fragrant, savory, and downright soul-curing.
 There isn’t a bowl of soup we want more on a sick day.

-Pailin isn’t the most well-known name in Thai Town, and its dime-sized space (there are maybe eight tables total inside) isn’t going to jump out at you while driving down Hollywood Blvd.
+Pailin isn’t the most well-known name in Thai Town, and its small space (there are maybe eight tables total inside) isn’t going to jump out at you while driving down Hollywood Blvd.
 But it’s delicious.
 It’s all Northern Thai cuisine here, and that means one thing - khao soi.
-For anyone unfamiliar with the dish, it’s essentially a curry noodle soup and god’s greatest gift to mankind.
-Pailin has the best version in town.
+For anyone unfamiliar with the dish, it’s essentially a curry noodle soup and God’s greatest gift to mankind.
+Pailin has one of the best versions in town.
 The tiny space is colorful and kitschy and a perfect quick lunch spot.
 The spicy shrimp balls are another must-order.

 You might not have ever seriously considered which red wine you should be having with your bowl of green curry before, but Same Same is here to change that.
 Located in a dark Silver Lake strip mall, Same Same took the place of a well-run neighborhood Thai restaurant and converted it into a casual wine bar.
 Except one thing - they kept the old Thai menu and made it even better than it was before.
 Good wine, great food, and a welcoming atmosphere you never really want to leave?
 All aboard the Same Same train.